-ankfort, Ky., Feb.
-1 .-- Goebel passed mfortable night, but was worse this ming.
-His pulse has increased tohis temperature has risen to 1013/2. this respiration to 44.
-His normal # is 72 and normal respiration 18. t 11:20 Goebel was resting comfort-7.
-He had improved slightly since ting.
-There is no change in the ons of the physicians that death ensue sooner or later.
-1215 p.m.
-Goebel was slightly bet-He began to show more strength.
-M 1239 Dr. E. E. Hume came from bels room and declared that the paa had taken a slight turn for the d to see him die at any minute. kidneys are those of a dead man "said Dr. Hume. "and he cannot ong in that condition."
-STUATION AT FRANKFORT.
+tive to the speech made by Gen. Lord Spearman's Camp, Natal, Jan.
+30.-There is an optimistic feeling in all ranks.
+The troops are confident of ul-Wolseley, the commander-in-chief, in regard to the reverses in South Africa, timate success.
+Great enthusiasm was aroused by the queen's message and General Buller's speech expressing ad-Gen. Warren's and Ciery's divisions, and hoping they would reach Ladysmith in a week.
+The natives persist in asserting that Gen Joubert was killed by a shell outrankfort, Ky., Feb.
+1.-Goebel passed emfortable night, but was worse this ming.
+His pulse has increased to his temperature has risen to 1011/2, his respiration to 44.
+His normal is is 72 and normal respiration 18.
+At 11:20 Goebel was resting comfort-.
+He had improved slightly since ming.
+There is no change in the ions of the physicians that death ensue sooner or later.
+12:25 p.m.
+Goebel was slightly bet-E. He began to show more strength.
+At 12:30 Dr. E. E. Hume came from el's room and declared that the pathad taken a slight turn for the s, and that he would not be surto see him die at any minute. is kidneys are those of a dead man "said Dr. Hume, "and he cannot long in that condition."

+ITUATION AT FRANKFORT.